heijai01/taiwan-credit-card-default/README.md

 ## Model Interpretation

 Interpretability was addressed at multiple levels to ensure transparency and consistency of insights across modelling approaches.
+Among the evaluated models, XGBoost achieved the highest ROC–AUC and was therefore selected for detailed model interpretation using SHAP.

 ### Random Forest Feature Importance